+Suppose that we have the two-view given datasets $X$ and $Y$, multi-view representation alignment is expressed as follows:

+where each view has a corresponding embedding function ($f$ or $g$) that transforms the original space into a multi-view aligned space with certain constraints and $\leftrightarrow$ denotes the alignment operator.

+\textbf{Distance-based alignment.} A natural {\em distance-based alignment} between the $i$-th pair representation of $x_{i}$ and $y_i$ can be formulated as follows:

-where the loss function enforces the consistency between two distinct views' representation.
-By extending this consistency constraint, various multi-view representation learning methods are proposed in decades.
-For example, Cross-modal factor analysis (CFA) is introduced by Li et al. \cite{Li2003MCP} as a simple example of multi-view embedding learning based on the consensus principle.
-For a given pair $(x_{i},y_{i})$, it aims at finding orthogonal transformation matrices $W_{x}$ and $W_{y}$ that minimize the following expression:
+By extending this alignment constraint, various multi-view representation learning methods have been proposed in decades.
+For example, Cross-modal Factor Analysis (CFA) is introduced by Li et al. \cite{Li2003MCP} as a simple example of multi-view embedding learning based on the alignment principle.
+For a given pair $(x_{i},y_{i})$, it aims at finding the orthogonal transformation matrices $W_{x}$ and $W_{y}$ that minimize the following expression:

 where $r_x(\cdot)$ and $r_y(\cdot)$ are regularization terms.